pacs-course/pacs-examples/Examples/src/RKFSolver/README.md

 **Important note** Is the problem is stiff the explicit methods are inadequate.
 You have to use a DIRK scheme

-**Some Explanations** Are included in the aTex file you find in this folder.
+**Some Explanations** Are included in the LaTex file you find in this folder.

+# What do I learn here? #
+- A way to bild a generic code for both explicit and implicit formulations
+- The use of strategy pattern and traits